Chart Color Schemes

 Glenfield Park has a typical household mix, with a fairly typical median household size

-Family households account for 67.7% of all households, including 26.6% couples with children, 25.2% couples without children, and 14.5% single parent families.
-Non-family households constitute the remaining 32.3%, with lone person households at 29.1% and group households comprising 3.3%.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Family households constitute 67.7% of all households, including 26.6% couples with children, 25.2% couples without children, and 14.5% single parent families.
+Non-family households account for the remaining 32.3%, with lone person households at 29.1% and group households comprising 3.3% of the total.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households